 Or the broken marriage that was once flowing with excitement and a sense of newness, which most people commonly call ‘The honeymoon phase’.

 There’s simply no denying it.
-It’s not until you reach the extremes of comfort that you suddenly realise how much better you felt when things were difficult.
+It’s not until you reach the extremes of comfort that you suddenly realize how much better you felt when things were difficult.

 It’s also the reason why people who are at rock bottom suddenly develop the energy to turn their life around.